rodriguezmatid/Safe-Looping/README.md

 - **Data Merging:** Merge multiple datasets using specific filtering criteria.
 - **Column Renaming and Sorting:** Rename and reorder dataset columns for uniformity and ease of analysis.
 - **Calculation of Statistics:** Compute means, minimums, maximums, and moving averages for various financial metrics such as prices, volumes, deposits, borrows, and rates.
-- **Date Filtering:** Focus on the dataset from January 27, 2023, to January 23, 2024, to match the availability of rate data for Aave.
+- **Date Filtering:** Focus on the dataset from January 27, 2023, to January 23, 2024, to match the availability of rate data for Aave. _This is a restriciont  that we made to match our model to giza datasets, as more data became available this restriction will not apply, making our model more robust._

-### 3. looping_descriptivemodel.py
+### 3. `looping_descriptivemodel.py`

 This module includes several components that analyze the risk of liquidation based on different looping levels with cryptocurrencies.